zoemigicovsky/cool_climate_grape_microbiome/README.md

-# Grape microbiome root depth and rootstock AAFC project
+# Grape microbiome root depth and rootstock microbiome project

 This repository contains the key scripts and datafiles used for this manuscript: **A Characterization of the Grape Root Microbiome Across Rootstocks and Root Depth in a Cool Climate Organic Vineyard**.